 Malnutrition is a condition that develops when the body does not get the right amount and kinds of food needed to stay healthy.
-Undernutrition is when a person doesn't get enough of the right kind of food or their body cannot use the foods they have eaten because of illness.
+Undernutrition is when a person doesn't get enough of the right kind of food, or his/her body cannot use the food eaten because of illness.
 Overnutrition is when a person gets too much.
-The focus of this guide is on undernutrition, which can occur because of food insecurity.
+The focus of the mobilisation guide is on undernutrition, which can occur because of food insecurity.
 There are three categories of undernutrition:

-- Acute malnutrition is when a person is very thin (also called wasting or low weightfor-height) because they are not eating enough food or because of sickness.
+- Acute malnutrition is when a person is very thin (also called wasting, or low weight-for-height) because he/she is not eating enough food or because of sickness.
 People with acute malnutrition may also have two swollen feet (called bilateral pitting oedema).
-Children with severe acute malnutrition are at high risk of death and need urgent medical care. - Chronic malnutrition happens when a person has had long-term lack of food or repeated illness that has affected their growth, so they are short for their age (called stunting).
+Children with severe acute malnutrition are at high risk of death and need urgent medical care. - Chronic malnutrition happens when a person has had long-term lack of food or repeated illness that has affected growth, so he/she is short for his/her age (called stunting).
 Stunting can begin in the womb, and children are at the highest risk of stunting from within the womb until they are 2 years of age.
 Once children have lost growth, it is hard to correct, especially after 2.
-It should then be prevented with a healthy diet and good medical care. - Micronutrient deficiencies occur when people do not eat enough food with the right quantity and type of vitamins and minerals, or their body does not absorb the vitamins and minerals.
+It should then be prevented with a healthy diet and good medical care. - Micronutrient deficiencies occur when people do not eat enough food with the right quantity and type of vitamins and minerals, or their bodies do not absorb the vitamins and minerals.
 This makes them more likely to get sick and may hurt children's growth and brain development.
 In Uganda, the focus is on getting more vitamin A, iron, and zinc.
 Eating many different foods like animal flesh (such as beef, goat, chicken, and liver), beans and nuts, red and orange fruits and vegetables, and iodized salt will help.

-Mobiliser's Notes: Causes of Malnutrition
+Causes of Malnutrition